Author: Jennie Simpson

 It’s a Start

-We’ve been on the road for a week now and have already been wowed by some of the views.
-Our first stop was in Junction City, KS where we hiked in the Konza Praire Biological Station near a Tall Grass Praire.
-It’s too early in the season for the tall grass to be…well…tall, but we did get quite a view when we crested the first hill to see this.
+Our first stop was in Junction City, KS where we hiked in the Konza Prairie Biological Station near a Tall Grass Prairie It’s too early in the season for the tall grass to be…well…tall, but we did get quite a view when we crested the first hill to see this.
 So much for Kansas only being flat!
 We had a very nice hike here.
-We rounded a corner to this view!

-We took a quick trip over to Topeka, Ks to check out the Capitol Building.
+We took a quick trip over to Topeka, Ks to check out the State Capitol Building.
 It reminded me of a castle dungeon on the ground floor, but was very ornate and lovely starting on the first floor.

 We got our first State stamp!
+We’re hoping to collect them all!

-And then we hit the road to Nebraska!!
+And then, we hit the road to Nebraska!!

 See y’all down the road!